DataDog/vagrant-aws/README.md

 This is a modified version of [vagrant-aws](https://github.com/mitchellh/vagrant-aws) for a homework assignment.
 It is an attempt to fix the installation errors that come with the original provider since it is out-of date.

-Note: The only functionalities tested are `vagrant up` and `vagrant destroy` for the purpose of the assignment.
+Note: The only functionalities tested are `vagrant up`, `vagrant ssh` and `vagrant destroy` for the purpose of the assignment.

-## To add this as a plugin for vagrant, do the following:
+# Quick install for M1
+If you have an M1, the following should work:
 1. Fork this repo and clone it to your local.
+2. Run `vagrant plugin install <PATH_TO_CURRENT_DIR>/vagrant-aws-0.7.2.gem`.
+The gem file is already in the repository.

+## To add this as a plugin for vagrant manually, do the following:
+1. Fork this repo and clone it to your local.
 2. `cd` into this repository

+You can either run the following steps or you can use the Makefile in this repository and run `make` in your command line.
+It should perform the following steps automatically, provided you have Xcode installed.

 3. Run `bundle` to install dependencies.
 If you dont have bundle, make sure you have Xcode installed.
 4. Run `gem build vagrant-aws.gemspec` to create a gem file
 4. Install the gem file to your vagrant plugins as `vagrant plugin install <PATH_TO_CURRENT_DIR>/vagrant-aws-0.7.2.gem`